MiragianCycle/OVIWrite/README.md

 I wanted a writing tool that ticked these boxes:

  - Fast AF
- - Adaptable to any platform, desktop or mobile, Android or IOS
- - Had the features of traditional word processors (Spell and Grammar checking for instance)
- - Had quality of life improvements such as Version Control through Git
- - Supported a wide range of plain text standards such as Markdown and LaTeX
  - Switched seamlessly between three specific kinds of writing
    - Long form prose (i.e. novels)
    - Research and note-taking
    - Screenwriting
+ - Supported a wide range of plain text standards such as Markdown and LaTeX.
+ - Adaptable to any platform, desktop or mobile, Android or IOS
+ - Had the features of traditional word processors (Spell and Grammar checking for instance)
+ - Had quality of life improvements such as Version Control through Git

-This is a tall order for any word processor.
+This is a tall order to ask for Word Processors.

 It is why conventional word processing software such as MS Word fails, at least for me.
 Granted I wrote my first novel on MS Word, I found that it was neither extensible enough to scale with my needs, nor was it nimble and fast.